-This is by far my favorite way to steam cauliflower.
+This is by far a favorite way to steam cauliflower.
 It involves one dish, real steam, and results in great tasting cauliflower.

 - Cover and steam until as tender as you like (about 3 minutes for crisp-tender and up to 8 minutes for completely cooked, soft florets).

-- Set the basket over the boiling water, cover, and steam until tender to the bite, again about 3 for crisp-tender and up to to 8 minutes for fully tender florets.
+- Set the basket over the boiling water, cover, and steam until tender to the bite, again about 3 minutes for crisp-tender and up to to 8 minutes for fully tender florets.

-Put freshly washed cauliflower florets with water still clinging to them in a large bowl, a small pool of water should form in the bottom of the bowl quite quickly.
+- Put freshly washed cauliflower florets with water still clinging to them in a large bowl—a small pool of water should form in the bottom of the bowl quite quickly.
 If you don't see water in the bottom of the bowl, add a tablespoon of water.

-Test for tenderness and repeat at 15-second intervals until the cauliflower is steamed to your liking.
+- Test for tenderness and repeat at 15-second intervals until the cauliflower is steamed to your liking.